 - Alcohol, except for an occasional beer or white wine.

-Herbs are useful allies when it comes to balancing the doshas.
-Ayurveda has a long history detailing the use of herbs and herbal combinations.
-Some Ayurvedic practitioners will customize herbal formulas to suit the unique constitutions of their clients.
-General formulas based on traditional combinations of herbs are also used.
-Below are some formulations that are especially useful for balancing pitta.
+Ayurvedic herbs are useful allies when it comes to balancing the doshas.
+Ayurveda has a long history detailing the use of herbs and herbal combinations to cool the heat of pitta and support balance in the body and mind.
+Below are some herbs and formulations that are especially useful for balancing pitta.

 - Surrendering rather than controlling.

-- A regular, daily routine with regular times for eating, sleeping, working, etc. Make sure you have time to play and to relax as well as to work.
+- A supportive daily routine with regular times for eating, sleeping, working, and so on.
+Make sure you make time to play and to relax as well as to work.